-The Division is responsible for developing a detailed Procurement Project Plan for all standard procurements involving an Invitational Competition or an Open Competition.
+The Division is responsible for developing a detailed Procurement Project Plan for all standard Procurements involving an Invitational Competition or an Open Competition.
 The Division must complete Part 2 of the Procurement Project Plan in Appendix A of this protocol.

-All Procurement Project Plans must be approved by the Director of Materials Management and the Director, or their designates.
-Divisions are strongly encouraged to consult with and involve Materials Management during the development of the Procurement Plan to avoid unnecessary delay in the review and approval process.
+All Procurement Project Plans must be approved by the Director of Supply Chain Management and the Director, or their designate.
+Divisions are strongly encouraged to consult with and involve Supply Chain Management during the development of the Procurement Plan to avoid unnecessary delay in the review and approval process.